The People Upstairs (2020 film): Remakes

-The film was remade in Italy as Neighbors in 2022, in Swiss German as The Neighbours from Upstairs in 2023, in France as Maybe More in 2024, and in South Korea as The People Upstairs in 2025.
-In 2025, an American remake entitled The Invite was reported to have begun production.
+The film was remade in Italy as Vicini di Casa in 2022, in Switzerland as The Neighbours from Upstairs in 2023, in France as Maybe More in 2024, in South Korea as The People Upstairs in 2025, and in the United States as The Invite in 2026.
+A Dutch/Belgian adaptation titled De bovenburen is scheduled to be released in 2027.